 Firstly, some background.
 There are many factors to consider, and pitfalls to avoid, when purchasing a property in Spain.
 I will focus on explaining the most important ones from a legal standpoint.

-These points are often ignored, usually due to estate agents’ ignorance of the law.
+People ofter ignore these points, usually due to estate agents’ ignorance of the law.
 Keep in mind that they are primarily interested in selling the property, whereas a lawyer focuses solely on their clients’ best interests.

 Lexidy Law Boutique has successfully participated in numerous property purchase procedures, of many scales and sizes.